mguleryuz/four-meme-cli/memory-bank/activeContext.md

 ## Current Focus

-We are implementing token bundling capabilities into the Four Meme CLI project.
-Our focus is creating a streamlined token creation and buying process that protects creators from snipers and front-running.
+We have implemented the core token bundling capabilities in the Four Meme CLI project.
+Our focus now is on testing and refining the implementation to ensure it works effectively for creating tokens on four.meme while protecting creators from snipers and front-running.

 ## Recent Changes

-- Created the basic project structure with TypeScript
+- Implemented wallet coordinator service using viem
+- Created strategy interfaces and implementations for different launch patterns
-- Implemented API services for authentication and token creation
+- Implemented bundle, staggered, and anti-sniper strategies
-- Set up blockchain services for wallet management and contract interaction
-- Created CLI command structure for token creation
+- Created strategy factory service for managing strategies
-- Implemented engine service to orchestrate the process
+- Updated CLI to support strategy selection and configuration
+- Implemented transaction coordination and timing mechanisms

 ## Current Status

-- Project structure is established
-- Basic CLI command interface is working
-- Core components are implemented but need refinement for bundling
+- Core token bundling architecture implemented
+- Multiple launch strategies implemented
+- CLI updated to support different strategies
+- Implementation needs testing with real credentials

 ## Active Decisions

-### Token Bundling Strategy
+### Token Bundling Implementation

-1. **Concept Definition**: Token bundling refers to coordinating token creation and immediate purchase actions across multiple wallets to secure initial liquidity and prevent sniping.

-2. **Core Components**:
+1. **Core Components**:

-   - **Multi-wallet Management**: Handle numerous wallets simultaneously
-   - **Coordinated Transactions**: Execute buys across wallets with precise timing
+   - **Wallet Coordinator**: Created using viem for managing up to 39 wallets
-   - **Launch Strategies**: Implement different approaches for token launch and purchase
+   - **Launch Strategies**: Implemented bundle, staggered, and anti-sniper approaches
-   - **Anti-Sniper Protection**: Prevent front-running and sniping by coordinating token creation and purchases

-3. **Implementation Approach**:
-   - Use `viem` instead of `ethers.js` for blockchain interactions
-   - Focus on coordinated transaction timing for the POC
-   - Implement multiple buying strategies (bundle, stagger, etc.)
-   - Consider basic token distribution capabilities

-### Architecture Decisions

-1. **Blockchain Library**: Migrate from ethers.js to viem for better performance and compatibility
-2. **Launch Strategies**: Implement multiple token launch patterns:
+   - **Transaction Coordination**: Added timing and sequencing capabilities
+   - **CLI Integration**: Updated to support strategy selection and configuration

+2. **Strategy Patterns**:

-   - Bundle Launch: Create token and execute all buys in rapid succession
+   - **Bundle Launch**: Creates token and executes all buys in rapid succession
-   - Staggered Launch: Create token with immediate dev wallet buy, followed by timed purchases
+   - **Staggered Launch**: Creates token with immediate dev wallet buy, followed by timed purchases
-   - Anti-Sniper Launch: Setup monitoring to detect and counter sniping attempts
-3. **Wallet Orchestration**: Implement a coordinator service to manage transaction sequencing
+   - **Anti-Sniper**: Monitors for sniper activity and implements countermeasures

+3. **Implementation Details**:
+   - Used viem for all blockchain interactions
+   - Implemented transaction batching and sequencing
+   - Added gas price optimization
+   - Created strategy-specific configuration options

+### Architecture Design

+The updated architecture follows a strategy pattern, with these key components:

+1. **WalletCoordinatorService**: Central service for managing wallets and coordinating transactions
+2. **StrategyFactoryService**: Factory for creating and initializing different launch strategies
+3. **Launch Strategies**: Concrete implementations of different token launch approaches
+4. **CLI Integration**: Enhanced CLI with strategy selection and configuration options

 ## Implementation Priorities

-1. **Migrate to viem**: Replace ethers.js with viem for all blockchain interactions
-2. **Enhanced Wallet Management**: Support larger number of wallets (up to 39)
+1. **Testing**: Test the implementation with real credentials on testnet
+2. **Error Handling**: Improve error handling and recovery mechanisms
-3. **Launch Strategy Implementation**: Create different token launch strategies
+3. **Documentation**: Create user documentation for different strategies
-4. **Transaction Coordination**: Implement precise timing for transaction execution
-5. **Monitoring & Analytics**: Add capabilities to track launch performance
+4. **Refinement**: Refine the implementation based on testing feedback

 ## Next Steps

 ### Immediate Tasks

-1. Refactor blockchain services to use viem instead of ethers.js
+1. Test the token bundling implementation with real credentials on testnet
-2. Implement a wallet coordinator service for multi-wallet management
+2. Implement more robust error handling for transaction failures
-3. Create launch strategy modules for different buying patterns
-4. Add transaction timing and sequencing capabilities
-5. Implement token contract monitoring for deployment confirmation
+3. Improve monitoring for token contract deployment confirmation
+4. Add more detailed transaction status reporting

 ### Short-term Goals

-1. Create a more robust wallet management system
+1. Refine the implementation based on testing feedback
-2. Implement multiple launch strategies
+2. Create comprehensive documentation for different strategies
-3. Add transaction monitoring and validation
+3. Implement advanced anti-sniper countermeasures
-4. Create a token distribution capability
+4. Add token distribution capabilities

 ### Medium-term Goals

 1. Explore smart contract implementation for bundled transactions
-2. Add more sophisticated anti-sniper strategies
-3. Implement advanced monitoring and analytics
+2. Implement advanced monitoring and analytics
+3. Add network congestion detection and adaptation
-4. Create a more intuitive UI for strategy selection
+4. Create configuration profiles for different launch scenarios

 ## Open Questions

-1. What are the optimal delay times between transactions to avoid detection?
+1. What are the most effective anti-sniper countermeasures for four.meme tokens?
-2. How many wallets can realistically be managed without performance issues?
+2. How can we optimize gas prices for different network conditions?
-3. What parameters determine the best launch strategy for a given token?
+3. What is the optimal wallet count for different strategies?
-4. How can we best detect and counter sniping attempts?
+4. How can we most effectively monitor for successful token contract deployment?
-5. Should we implement a smart contract for bundled transactions in the future?
+5. What additional features would be most valuable for token creators?

 ## Resources

 - four-meme-ref.js: Reference file for API and contract interaction
-- Token bundling descriptions from similar projects
-- viem documentation for blockchain interactions
+- Viem documentation for blockchain interactions
-- four.meme website for manual testing and verification
+- four.meme website for testing and verification
+- Implemented WalletCoordinatorService and launch strategies